 Are you thinking of pursuing a career in nutrition?
-Becoming a nutritionist in Australia is the right choice for you!
+If yes, becoming a nutritionist in Australia is your right choice!

-Nowadays, people are becoming more and more conscious of their health and the potential to change their diet for better or worse.
+Nowadays, people are becoming increasingly conscious of their health and the potential to change their diet for better or worse.
 This has resulted in the rapid increase of nutritionist jobs in Australia, making it an excellent career choice that leads to several exciting opportunities.

 1. What Is A Nutritionist?